How to Choose an Auto Shipping Company

 - Disarm or disable any alarms, even factory installed alarms.
 Consult your owner’s manual or dealership’s service department for proper method of disabling your alarm.

 - Ensure retractable antennas are lowered.
-If your antenna is detachable remove it and place in trunk or rear seat of vehicle.
+If the antenna is detachable, remove it and place in trunk or rear seat of vehicle.

-- If your vehicle is a convertible ensure the top is up and secured properly.
-If the top is not in good working condition or has tears or loose threads shipping your vehicle in an enclosed car transport is probably the best option.
-On an open transport a leaky or loose top may damage your vehicle or possibly others.
+- When shipping a convertible, ensure the top is up and secured properly.
+If the top is not in good working condition or has tears or loose threads, shipping your vehicle in an enclosed car transport is probably the best option.
+On an open transport, a leaky or loose top may damage your vehicle or possibly others.